0xPolygon/polygon-docs/docs/zkEVM/concepts/mfibonacci/mfibonacci.md

 ![A Skeletal View of the Design Process](../../../img/zkEVM/fib5-design-approach-outline.png)

-The process that leads to achieving such a state machine-based system takes a few steps,
+The process that leads to achieving such a state machine-based system takes a few steps:

 - Modeling deterministic computation as a state machine.
 - Specifying the equations that fully describe the state transitions of the state machine, known as arithmetic constraints.